terragotech/gpkg-lfs/ANDROID_GEOPKG_RASTER/README.txt

 ./build-all-geopkg-raster.sh /Users/vishsubramanian/ANDROID_GEOPKG_RASTER/android-geopkg-raster   /Users/vishsubramanian/ANDROID_GEOPKG_RASTER/android-geopkg-raster/android-ndk-r14b

-Result of all the android libs will be available at miles
+Result of all the android libs will be available at geopackage-raster/mlibs